PowerDNS/pdns/docs/appendices/FAQ.rst

 PowerDNS systemd units enable ``ProtectSystem=full`` by default, which disallows writes to ``/etc`` and ``/usr``, among other places.
 Either move your zone files to a safer place (``/var/lib/powerdns`` is a popular choice) or change the systemd protection settings.

+For more background on this, please see the systemd documentation on `ProtectSystem <https://www.freedesktop.org/software/systemd/man/systemd.exec.html#ProtectSystem=>`_ and `ReadWritePaths <https://www.freedesktop.org/software/systemd/man/systemd.exec.html#ReadWritePaths=>`_.

 Backends
 --------